 With a history of innovative solutions on our side, our aerial team was able to provide the owners with the next best thing to being on site: virtual visits courtesy of Pix4Dcloud Advanced and senseFly eBee X drone flights.

-This technology includes many benefits beyond the bird’s eye view, including custom measurements, side-by-side comparisons, and three dimensions (3D) of inspection.
+This drone, equipped with LiDAR, includes many benefits beyond the bird’s eye view, including custom measurements, side-by-side comparisons, and three dimensions (3D) of inspection.
 With each drone flight, thousands upon thousands of data points are collected to create a point cloud.
 With only a web browser, that point cloud allows the user to measure areas, distances or volumes to reveal valuable information.

 One use of this data is to measure and track the volume of materials on site.
 For example, if the goal is to mine 76,000 cubic feet, the data from the point cloud can calculate exactly how much space a pile of excavated media takes up, as well as providing the exact dimensions of the excavated hole.
 Additionally, volume calculations for a mine or stockpile can be compared from one flight to the next for tracking material.